datascience-course/2016-website/_lectures/lab_regression.md

 ---
 key: lab_regression
 topic: Regression in Practice
-description: Example: regression of a credit card dataset
+description:  Regression on the example of a credit card dataset
 mandatory-reading: |
 recommended-reading: |
 slides: